IIITLucknowSWEngg/CSITTeam012/Assignment 02/Prompts.md

 ### 5. UML Diagrams
 #### 5.1.
 Error Case Diagram
-- **Prompt**: "Create an error case diagram for an event booking platform showcasing potential user and manager issues."
+- **Prompt**: "Show an example for creating a error case diagram using PlantUML for event Booking App such as BookMyShow."
 - **AI Response**:
   - Diagram Syntax:
     ```text